-Prior to arriving in New Zealand, Roberts was at sea, but in Christchurch he has gained a variety of shore jobs.
+Before arriving in New Zealand, Roberts was at sea, but in Christchurch, he has gained a variety of shore jobs.
 He spends most of his days off drinking heavily which contributes to his often florid looking complexion.
-He is also a heavy smoker – making his way through 3 to 4 packs of cigarettes a day – and has ‘other physical habits conducing to a weak state of mind’.
+He is also a heavy smoker – making his way through three to four packs of cigarettes a day – and has ‘other physical habits conducing to a weak state of mind’.
 He stands at 5ft 9 inches high and has a thin build and slightly bowed legs.
 Brown eyes soften his face and his short dark hair is parted in the centre – as is the fashion of the day.
 He has a youthful attractiveness that drew Alice’s attention before his obsessive temperament turned her away.
-On his right arm he sports a distinctive tattoo featuring a horse shoe, horse’s head, the letters ‘A.R.’, a flag, and crossed hands.
+On his right arm, he sports a distinctive tattoo featuring a horseshoe, horse’s head, the letters ‘A.R.’, a flag and crossed hands.
 He also has a large scar on his left arm.

 An Unhealthy Friendship

 Roberts had worked as a porter at the Waltham Hotel for six weeks during May and June of 1909.
-He then got a job as a barman at the Caversham Hotel, which is located off lower High street.
+He then got a job as a barman at the Caversham Hotel located off lower High street.

 He had visited the Silver Grid on two occasions previously.
 The first time he had stayed a night on the premises, then he returned in June to have the tattoo design put on his arm by Burns, the proprietor.
-Burns had seen him talking to Alice and he did not like how familiar they seemed.
-When he questioned Alice about it, she denied having known him previously.
+Burns had seen him talking to Alice.
+He did not like how familiar they seemed.
+When he questioned Alice, she denied having known him previously.
 Alice’s employer does not like Roberts and is suspicious of his behaviour.
 He has seen Roberts hanging about or hurriedly leaving the place, and he told Alice he does not want him on the premises.

 Burns is right to be wary of Roberts.
 Not long after his second visit to the Silver Grid he was arrested for drunkenness.
-He had in his possession a bottle of chlorodyne, a highly addictive drug, – originally a patent medicine used to treat cholera – which he threatened to swallow.
+He had in his possession a bottle of chlorodyne which he threatened to swallow.
+This highly addictive drug was used originally as a patent medicine to treat cholera.

 A Man Insane

-In late August Roberts had appeared again before a Magistrate after he became involved in a drunken argument with another man outside the Caversham Hotel.
-He had drawn a loaded revolver and threatened the man.
+In late August, Roberts had appeared again before a Magistrate.
+He had been involved in a drunken argument with another man outside the Caversham Hotel during which he drew a loaded revolver and threatened the man.

 Roberts pleaded guilty and was remanded for eight days for observation by the gaol surgeon, who reported ‘that he was quite sane’.
-The Magistrate convicted and discharged Roberts on the understanding that he consented to a prohibition order being issued against him which would prevent inn keepers from serving him alcohol.
+The Magistrate convicted and discharged Roberts on the understanding that he consent to a prohibition order issued against him preventing innkeepers from serving him alcohol.

-Just ten months earlier, in January 1909, Alice Edith Newman had been known as Edith Black.
-She had not long been employed as a waitress at the Excelsior Hotel in Manchester street, while Ernest Read worked as a cook at Coker’s.
+Just ten months earlier in January 1909, Alice Edith Newman had been known as Edith Black.
+She had not long been employed as a waitress at the Excelsior Hotel in Manchester street, while Ernest Read worked as a cook at Coker’s Hotel.
 According to Read, the couple had originally met in Timaru in 1899 – in which case Edith would have been just 15 and Read 17.
 They had been living together on and off since April 1904.
-Read claimed that as soon as he got a shore job he and Alice had lived together, but had not married.
+Read claimed that as soon as he got a shore job, he and Alice had lived together but had not married.

 There is an old tale about seamen having a wife in every port and it would seem that Read had another in Auckland.
-In 1902 he – or a man with exactly the same name – had married 24 year old Ellen Dunn.
+In 1902 he – or a man with the same name – had married 24-year-old Ellen Dunn.
 Ellen already has two illegitimate children born in 1899 and 1900.
-Despite what ever other relationships Read had, on 24 May 1905 he and Edith Black became the parents of a baby son, Maxwell Black.
+Despite whatever other relationships Read had, on 24 May 1905 he and Edith Black became the parents of a baby son, Maxwell Black.
 Read was not registered as the child’s father and the mother’s name was recorded as Esther Spencer.
 Maxwell was Edith’s father’s Christian name, and Spencer appears to be an expansion of part of the family surname, Spens Black.
 Edith was born Marie Spens Black, the daughter of a Timaru Rabbit Agent from a well-to-do Scottish family and a mother with French titled connections.
 Spens Black would later become an officer under the Salmon and Trout Act, Canterbury district, and a ranger for South Canterbury district.

 Edith and Read had arrived in Christchurch from ‘the south’ in about 1907.
-They lived together in Sydenham, but Edith – as she was known then – and Read remained unmarried, a fact which caused a considerable stir when it became public knowledge two years later.
+They lived together in Sydenham.
+Edith – as she was known then – and Read remained unmarried, a fact which caused a considerable stir when it became public knowledge two years later.

 An Unholy Partnership

 In January 1909, Edith was charged with having stolen £10 worth of articles from her employer, Ada Rouse, the leasee of the Excelsior Hotel.
 These articles included glasses, knives, dishes, etc., and a cap valued at 2s 6d.
-At the same time, Read was also charged with stealing 3 shillings worth of goods from Coker’s Hotel, and with ‘receiving’ the articles stolen by Edith,’knowing them to have been dishonestly obtained.’
-They both pleaded guilty before the Magistrate, although Read’s plea was given ‘under protest’.
+At the same time, Read was also charged with stealing three shillings worth of goods from Coker’s Hotel and with ‘receiving’ the articles stolen by Edith, ‘knowing them to have been dishonestly obtained.’
+They both pleaded guilty before the Magistrate although Read’s plea was given ‘under protest’.